Kaizoku99/odoo-erp-ai-agent/ai_agent/COOLIFY_DEPLOYMENT.md

                             │
                             ▼
                      ┌──────────────┐
+                     │Vercel AI     │
-                     │Google Gemini │
+                     │Gateway       │
-                     │     API      │
+                     │(Claude 4.5)  │
                      └──────────────┘
 ```

-The AI Agent acts as a bridge between n8n (or any other client) and your Odoo system, using Google Gemini to translate natural language into Odoo operations.
+The AI Agent acts as a bridge between n8n (or any other client) and your Odoo system, using Claude Haiku 4.5 via Vercel AI Gateway to translate natural language into Odoo operations.

 ## Step 1: Prepare Your Repository